longemen3000/LavoisierCore.jl/README.md

 of helmholtz equilibria (). needs testing with consistent EOS

 ##November 3, 2019
-Added a PT two phase solver based on the TREND solver (Gernert el. al, 2014). added an interfase to call a solver:
+Added a PT two phase solver based on the TREND solver (EXPERIMENTAL) (Gernert el. al, 2014). added an interfase to call a solver:

 ```julia
 water_and_gases = GERG2008(:H2O,:N2,:O2)